- What is anesthesia and how does it work?

 - Which imaging exams may require anesthesia or sedation?

-- Are there alternatives to pharmaceutical anesthesia and sedation?
+- Are there alternatives to anesthesia and sedation?

-- How should I prepare for my imaging procedure with anesthesia?
+- How should I prepare for my imaging test or treatment with anesthesia?

 - How safe is anesthesia?

 - Side effects and adverse and allergic reactions